rmbolger/Posh-ACME/docs/Plugins/ClouDNS.md

 ## Using the Plugin

 The `CDUserType` parameter must be set to either `auth-id`, `sub-auth-id`, or `sub-auth-user` depending on the type of credential you are using.
 The `CDUsername` parameter should be set to the ID or username of the user.
-The password can be set using either `CDPassword` as a [SecureString](https://docs.microsoft.com/en-us/dotnet/api/system.security.securestring) or `CDPasswordInsecure` as a regular string.
-The SecureString version can only be used on Windows OSes or any OS with PowerShell 6.2 or later.
-Non-Windows OSes on PowerShell 6.0-6.1 must use the regular string version due to [this issue](https://github.com/PowerShell/PowerShell/issues/1654).
+The password is set using `CDPassword` as a SecureString value.

+*NOTE: The `CDPasswordInsecure` parameter is deprecated and will be removed in the next major module version.
+Please migrate to the Secure parameter set.*

 By default the plugin assumes Posh-ACME's default DNS propagation delay mechanics will be used.
 But ClouDNS also supports a polling API to check whether record changes have propagated to the nameservers.
 To use this instead of the default mechanics, add a `CDPollPropagation = $true` parameter to your plugin args.
 By default, it will timeout after 5 minutes if the polling API never returns a success.
 You can override the timeout value with `CDPollTimeout` in seconds.
 When using CDPollPropagation, you should also set Posh-ACME's `DNSSleep` parameter to 0 unless you are using additional plugins that don't support their own form of propagation polling.

-### Windows and/or PS 6.2+ only

 ```powershell
 $secPass = Read-Host "Password" -AsSecureString